Universality classes of thermalization for mesoscopic Floquet systems: Theory

-For a system that absorbs/emits energy slowly enough, an eigenstate of $U_F$ with eigenvalue $e^{-i\theta T}$ will be supported on eigenstates of $H_\mathrm{eff}$ near a ``ladder'' of energies that differ in steps of $\omega$, i.e., with energies $E_{\rm eff} = \theta \pm n \omega$ with $n\in \mathbb{Z}$.
+with $n\in \mathbb{Z}$.
 However, due to the nonzero heating rate, each of the ``rungs'' of the energy ladder will have an energy uncertainty $\sim\Gamma \sim N \euler^{-\omega/\omega_0}$ (see Fig.~\ref{fig:ladder}(c) for a depiction).
 In the commonly prioritized limit of finite $\omega$ and $N\to\infty$, the rate $\Gamma$ grows with $N$ and eventually becomes larger than $\omega$ (when $N \sim \omega \euler^{\omega/\omega_0}$).
 For $N$ well in excess of this, the ladder is not resolvable as the width of the rungs exceeds the spacings between rungs, and the energy conservation (even modulo $\omega$) is fully lost.
 The resulting equilibrium is then ``infinite temperature" in a strict sense, because the relevant Floquet thermal ensemble is a uniform distribution over all energy eigenstates, as shown in Fig.~\ref{fig:ladder}(b).

 The strict infinite-temperature property of Floquet thermalized states (and eigenstates of $U_F$) can break down to various degrees when $\Gamma \ll \omega$.
 This can occur in systems with finite $N$ and $\omega$, or in large $N$ systems where we allow $\omega$ to scale up with $N$ in such a way that some behavior characteristic of finite-size systems is retained in the limit.
 For example, consider $\omega_{\rm ladder}(N) = \omega_0 \log N$: If $\omega$ is scaled up with $N$ faster, so that $\omega \gg \omega_{\rm ladder}(N)$, then $\Gamma\ll\omega$ at large enough $N$.
 In this regime, the distributions of energy in the eigenstates of $U_F$ have significant weight only near a well-resolved ladder of energies with spacing $\omega$, as shown in Fig.~\ref{fig:ladder}(c).
 In other words, the energy defined by $H_\mathrm{eff}$ is conserved modulo $\omega$ to a precision of $\sim\Gamma$.